-The provider's governing body or proprietor (where relevant) is accountable for ensuring that the provider has effective policies and procedures in place in accordance with the Welsh Government's guidance and should monitor the provider's compliance with this.
+The governing body of a maintained school, FE College and the proprietor of an independent school is accountable for ensuring that there are effective safeguarding policies and procedures in place in accordance with the Welsh Government's guidance.
 This includes ensuring that safe recruitment checks are carried out in line with statutory requirements.